beeware/beeware-tutorial/docs/en/tutorial/topics/custom-icons.md

 /// note | Note
 In BeeWare, the term *icon* can refer to two different things:

 - **Application icon** — The image that represents your app on the desktop, dock, or home screen.

+- **Runtime icons** — Images used inside your app’s interface (for example, in buttons or tables).

 This tutorial describes how to set the *application icon*.

-- **Runtime icons** — Images used inside your app’s interface (for example, in buttons or tables).
-These should be placed inside your app’s package directory (e.g. `src/helloworld/icons/`) and loaded in code with `toga.Icon("icons/example")`.
+It will not discuss how to package and use runtime icons.
 ///

 ## Adding an icon